CoreZen/Graph-Voyager/README.md

 # Graph Voyager

-Graph Voyager is an interactive web application for visualizing, exploring, and analyzing graph data structures.
-Built with React, Vite, and Tailwind CSS, it provides an intuitive interface for users to load, view, and interact with complex graphs, making it ideal for educational, research, and development purposes.
+Graph Voyager is an interactive web application for visualizing and running algorithms on graph data structures.
+Built with React, Vite, and Tailwind CSS, it provides a simple interface for users to create, edit, and analyze graphs, making it ideal for learning and demonstration purposes.

 ## 🌐 Live Demo